sweintritt/jmus/Readme.md

 After scanning for files, jmus starts playing a random song.
 While playing jmus reads all track infos, this may take a while, depending on the size of your music library.

-On the bottom of the screen is the status line.
+At the bottom of the screen is the status line.
 It shows the version, the number of found files, the current volume, the current state and all available commands.
 The commands are executed by pressing the button in brackets.